Hyssop Essential Oil

 - Scent Profile: Mid note with a fresh, warm, and spicy aroma

-- Blends well with: Black Spruce, Blue Spruce, Eucalyptus globulus, Eucalyptus radiata, Green Myrtle, Lavender, Rosemary ct. cineole or ct. camphor, Saro and Thyme ct. linalol or ct. geraniol.
+- Blends well with: Balsam Fir, Black Spruce, Blue Spruce, Eucalyptus globulus, Eucalyptus radiata, Green Myrtle, Lavender, Mountain Savory, Palo santo, Peppermint ,Rosemary ct. cineole or ct. camphor, Saro, Spanish Lavender, Thyme ct. linalol or ct. geraniol, ct. borneol, ct. thymol

 - According to Tisserand & Young: Hyssop var decumbens has no known issues

 - Hyssop ct pinocampene is potentially neurotoxic and should be avoided using all routes due for both pregnancy and breastfeeding and with children under the age of 2 due to methyleugenol content.
 Should not be taken orally.

 - Arctander, Steffen.
 Perfume and Flavor Materials of Natural Origin.
 A Pathfinder Book Reprint Edition, 2017.

 - “Flavor, Fragrance, Food and Cosmetics Ingredients Information.”
 The Good Scents Company, The Good Scents Company (Tgsc), 2019, www.thegoodscentscompany.com/.